Tucker Movie Scene-by-Scene Facts

 - PT supposedly once did make a car trade that involved a dog.

 - The drawing of the two-door car is an accurate early drawing.

-- PT’s goal was the “Car of Tomorrow.”
+- PT’s goal was to create and build the “Car of Tomorrow.”

 First visit by Abe Karatz—

-- PT’s need for “millions” of dollars proved to be understated.
+- PT’s need for “millions” of dollars was understated. $75M or more was needed.

 Visit to ice cream parlor—

 - The scene takes great artistic license.
-What is true is that PT recognized the power of marketing long before there was a Lee lacocca.
+What is true is that PT recognized the power of marketing.

-- The Pic article by Charles Pearson resulted in significant public response.
+- The Pic article resulted in a very significant public response.
 150,000 responses in a week?
-Doubtful.
+Maybe not.

-- Reaction did confirm that Americans desired new style and design.
+- Reaction confirmed that Americans desired a new style, design, and performance.

 Abe at Floyd Cerf’s Office—

-- Actually, PT and Abe met with Cerf in October, 1945.
+- PT and Abe first met with Cerf in October 1945.

-- Man targeted to head company in the movie, Robert Bennington, is a composite character (primarily reflects Fred Rockelman’s auto background and Harry Toulmin’s temperament).
+- The man targeted to head company in the movie, Robert Bennington, is a composite character.

 Alex Tremulis’s visit to Ypsilanti—

-- Tremulis was recently out of the military but not a novice designer (had pre–WW II auto design experience).
+- Tremulis was recently out of the military and did initiate contact with PT.
+However, he was not a novice designer (he had pre–WW II auto design experience with Auburn-Cord-Duesenberg).

-- The former Dodge plant in Chicago was as big as stated (now Ford City Shopping Center).
+- The former Dodge plant in Chicago was then the world’s largest plant (now the Ford City Shopping Center).

 - The plant was PT’s first choice (fit his big dreams).